A Complete Guide to Data Breaches

 2. Implement a Vendor Risk Management Solution

-If the Plex data breach occurred though a compromised third-party a Vendor Risk Management solution could preemptively detected potential vendor vulnerabitliies that could facilitate such breaches.
+If the Plex data breach occurred through a compromised third party, a tool supporting the execution of proper Vendor Risk Management could preemptively detect vendor vulnerabilities facilitating such breaches.

 Is your business at risk of a data breach?